-We recommend you visit a First Stop workshop and put yourself in the hands of the professionals.
-After rotating the tyres, it may be necessary to balance the wheels and adjust pressure on the tyres of each axle to make sure they are properly fitted and ensure safe driving, to extend the life of your tyres.
+We recommend you visit a First Stop centre and put yourself in the hands of professionals.
+After rotating the tyres, it may be necessary to balance the wheels and adjust the pressure on the tyres of each axle to make sure they are properly fitted and ensure safe driving, to extend the life of your tyres.

 IF THE WHEELS ON THE FRONT AXLE ARE A DIFFERENT SIZE FROM THOSE ON THE REAR AXLE, CAN I ROTATE THE TYRES?